 Antibiotics are needed to treat bacterial orchitis and epididymo-orchitis.
 If the cause of the bacterial infection is an STI, your sexual partner also needs treatment.

-Be sure to take the entire course of antibiotics prescribed by your doctor, even if your symptoms ease sooner, to ensure that the infection is gone.
+Take the entire course of antibiotics prescribed by your doctor, even if your symptoms ease sooner, to ensure that the infection is gone.

 It may take several weeks for the tenderness to disappear.
 Resting, supporting the scrotum with an athletic strap, applying ice packs and taking pain medication can help relieve discomfort.